 The Individualized concentration is designed for BA in Applied Studies students looking to combine courses from various disciplines for a broader approach to the major.
 Students will develop advanced skills in written and oral communication forms, organizational development, as well as being trained in conflict management and the principles of marketing.

 This degree is ideal for students interested in professions in management, communication and research and analysis.

 The BA in Applied Studies with Individualized concentration comprises 120 credit hours.
-Courses in the Business Communication concentration are offered in accelerated, 8-week sessions.
-All courses are offered in the traditional (in-person) format with several courses available online.
+Loyola's continuing education degree programs are offered in accelerated, 8-week sessions.
+All classes are offered in the traditional (in-person) format at the Water Tower Campus in downtown Chicago or at our Vernon Hills location, with several classes available online.

 I. Applied Studies Major: 24 credit hours

 - CPST 310: Accounting Principles and Application

 - CPST 247: Computer Concepts and Applications

 - ECON 201 (or 202): Introduction to Microeconomics (or Macroeconomics)

 - STAT 103: Statistics